FlowFuse/website/src/blog/2022/07/flowforge-07-released.md

 If you hit any problems with the platform, or have questions to ask, please do raise an [issue on GitHub](https://github.com/flowforge/flowforge/issues).
 That also includes if you have any feedback or feature requests.

+Customers of FlowForge Cloud can raise a ticket by emailing support@flowforge.com

 We also have a `#flowforge` channel on the [Node-RED Slack workspace](https://nodered.org/slack).